What Is a DUI Expungement?

 • Felony convictions: Some states allow you to seek an expungement of a felony conviction, but it could require other legal procedures to first get a charge reduced to a misdemeanor.

-It is important to clearly understand the specifics of what your state or county require for expungement before submitting an application.
+It is important to clearly understand the specifics of what your state or county requires for expungement before applying.

 How Long Should I Wait?